Nicolas Kühn: Bayern Munich

-In June 2021 he moved on loan for the 2021–22 season to Erzgebirge Aue, with an option to purchase, however the team was relegated and did not activate the option.
+In June 2021, Kühn moved on loan for the 2021–22 season to Erzgebirge Aue, with an option to purchase, however the team was relegated and did not activate the option.

 Rapid Wien

-In May 2022 it was announced that he would leave Bayern Munich, being transferred to Austrian Bundesliga club Rapid Wien for a €500,000 reported fee.
+In May 2022, Kühn left Bayern Munich and joined Austrian Bundesliga club Rapid Wien for a €500,000 reported fee.

+Celtic

+On 16 January 2024, Kühn signed a five-and-a-half-year contract with Scottish Premiership club Celtic, for a fee reported to be around £3 million.
+On 27 January 2024, Kühn made his debut coming on as a sub against Ross County.
+On 3 February 2024, Kühn scored his first goal for Celtic in a 1–1 draw against Aberdeen.

+On 5 November 2024 in the UEFA Champions League as part of a 3–1 Celtic win, Kühn scored two goals against RB Leipzig, with whom he had played at youth team level.
+Following the match, he was described by the BBC as "one of the most important players in the Celtic team".

+After scoring his 15th and 16th goals of the season against St Mirren on 4 January 2025, Kuhn's form saw a dip, only scoring twice in his next 19 games, one of which was the opener in Celtic's 1–1 Champions League draw Bayern Munich at the Allianz Arena on 18 February.
+He scored twice as Celtic secured a fourth consecutive league title on 26 April by beating Dundee United 5–0 at Tannadice Park.

+Como

+In July 2025, Celtic manager Brendan Rodgers confirmed that Kühn would be transferring to Serie A club Como.
+The transfer completed on 11 July.

 International career

 Kühn has played at every youth age group for Germany from under-15 to under-19.

 Style of play

 Kühn was described by the Bundesliga website as "a player who loves nothing more than to have the ball at his feet and dribble at his opponents, Kühn resembles a Coman type of player.
 With a high level of confidence, Kühn is not afraid to take risks by seeking one-on-ones and taking on his opponents, using his pace and excellent close control to deadly effect.
 Kühn is also a rather rare commodity in being left-footed, but he is equally at home on the left or the right, or even behind the strikers as a support man."